python-bonobo/bonobo/docs/faq.rst

 It would be great to allow it, but there is a few design questions behind this, like what node you use as input and output of the subgraph, etc.

+On another hand, if you don't consider a graph as the container but by the nodes and edges it contains, its pretty easy to add a set of nodes and edge to a subgraph, and thus simulate it.
+But there will be more threads, more copies of the same nodes, so it's not really an acceptable answer for big graphs.
+If it was possible to use a Graph as a node, then the problem would be correctly solved.

 It is something to be seriously considered post 1.0 (probably way post 1.0).

 How would one access contextual data from a transformation?
 Are there parameter injections like pytest's fixtures?
 ------------------------------------------------------------------------------------------------------------------